 You normally do not need to call either of those APIs, except in some rare cases.

-The preferred way to start multiballs is to use set_ball_count
+The preferred way to start multiballs is to use set_ball_count,

-which sets the number of balls in play, or add_ball_count
+which sets the number of balls in play, or add_ball_count if you

 want to say how many balls to be added.
 These use serve_ball_auto